Information for parents/carers

 Parents/carers of pupils involved in the Realistic Maths Education (RME) trial, for intervention and control schools, were sent an information sheet at the start of the trial.
 The sheet, which can be found here, provided an overview of the trial and evaluation, including information on how you can withdraw your child from the evaluation process.

-If your child is currently in Y8 of an intervention school in the Realistic Maths Education (RME) trial, you might notice some differences in what kind of work they are doing, and how they talk about their mathematics classes.
+During 2019/20, if your child was in Y8 of an intervention school in the Realistic Maths Education (RME) trial, you might have noticed some differences in the kind of work they were doing, and how they talked about their mathematics classes.
 We have put together some information that we hope will answer questions that you might have, and how to best support your child.
 If you have further questions please feel free to contact us on email@example.com.